ucsb-cs16-f18-nichols/ucsb-cs16-f18-nichols.github.io/_lab/lab08.md

 You may submit this lab multiple times.
 You should submit only after local compilation does not produce any errors and runs as expected.
 The score of the last submission uploaded before the deadline will be used as your assignment grade.

-<b>Points assigned by TAs manually</b>
-(10 pts) Style and test code:
-You MUST follow the TDD style of test development and test your code extensively.
-Points will also be given for good choice of variable names, code indented in ways that are consistent, and in line with good C++ practice.
-Where applicable, common code is factored out into functions.

 ## Step 5: Done!
-Remember that we will check your code for appropriate comments, formatting, and the use of required code, as stated earlier.

 If you are in the Phelps lab or in CSIL, make sure to log out of the machine before you leave.
 Also, make sure to close all open programs before you log out.
 Some programs will not work next time if they are not closed.
 Remember to save all your open files before you close your text editor.